-Firstly, yesterday’s water situation is resolved.
-The villa was cleaned, dried with furnishings and decorator items back in their usual spots.
-The only remaining challenge is repairs for the TV and sound system having been soaked from the water flow pouring down to the lower level from the broken pipe in the hot water heater located on the roof.
+First, yesterday’s water situation has been solved.
+The villa was cleaned, dried with furnishings and decoration items in their usual places.
+The only remaining challenge is repairs to the TV and sound system having been soaked from the water flow pouring down to the lower level of the broken pipe in the hot water heater located on the roof.

 Then, last night when we were settling in for the night, turning on the AC in our bedroom, water started pouring out of the air con in front of the bathroom door.
-Quickly, we shut it off and again, called Gede.
+We swiftly turned it off and called Gede.

-In minutes, he arrived on his motorbike, suggesting we sleep in the second main floor bedroom in air conditioned comfort.
-Having been awake since 4 am, that seemed like a logical solution since we were pooped and anxious for a good night’s sleep.
+Within minutes, he arrived on his motorcycle, suggesting we slept in the bedroom on the second main floor in the comfort of air conditioning.
+Having been awake since 4:00 am, that seemed like a logical solution since we were pooped and anxious for a good night’s sleep.
+Having been awake since 4:00 in the morning, it seemed a logical solution since we were pooped and anxious for a good night’s sleep.

-Gede asked us to leave it on all day today to determine if the problem is resolved.
+Gede asked us to leave it on all day to determine if the problem is resolved.
 Poor Gede.
-We had him up early with us and then back over in the early evening.
-Hopefully, tonight we’ll be able to sleep in the more familiar master bedroom.
+He woke up early and came back early in the evening.
+Hopefully, tonight we’ll be able to sleep in, the more familiar master bedroom.